Environment

 Food is an important part of Christmas Day, and key to making your celebrations more sustainable.

 Buying food locally will help reduce your carbon footprint, while also showing independent suppliers some love.
-Last year, the average spend on food per person was around £160.
+The average spend on food per person at Christmas is around £160.
 It would be great to see some of that going back into our communities!

 Reducing food waste is also a must.
 Food waste increases at this time of year, with roughly seven million tonnes wasted each Christmas.
 This includes around 848 tonnes of scrapped roast potatoes!